exograd/erl-cmdline/doc/handbook.md

 # Configuration
 A configuration is a list of entries defining elements of the command line.

+Textual data, e.g. option names or default values, can be provided either as strings or as binaries for convenience.
+Note that the application internally convert all textual data to binaries in order to facilitate multi-byte character support.

 ## Options
 Options are defined with the following tuple: